Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

       FROM @image_features
       WHERE format IN ("JPEG", "jpeg", "jpg", "JPG");

-If I run the script without the new improvement, I will get one vertex per file:
+If you run the script without the new improvement, you will get one vertex per file:

 ![Job Graph - No File Grouping](https://github.com/Azure/AzureDataLake/blob/master/docs/img/ReleaseNotes/winter2018/2018-winter-filesets-nogrouping-jobgraph.jpg)